What is the Difference between Naan and Pita

 Flour, water, yeast, milk, yoghurt, oil or butter.

-Often eggs, onion (nigella) seeds and Indian spices such as cumin are also included.
-After baking the naan is usually brushed with ghee.
+Eggs, onion (nigella) seeds and Indian spices such as cumin are also commonly included.
+After baking, the naan is usually brushed with ghee.
 It’s common for the flavour of naan bread to be enhanced with extra ingredients.
-Common combinations are:
+Popular combinations include:

 • Garlic and coriander

-• Keema (ground mutton, lamb and goat meat)
+• Keema (ground mutton, lamb or goat meat)

 • Peshwari (sweetened coconut)